It is a difficult time for investors

 who need to decide soon about participating in it J&J’s $40 billion exchange offer To participate in

-J&J’s consumer health business went public in May.
+J&J’s consumer health activity in May,

 The pricing period for the exchange offer begins on Monday and continues through Wednesday in detailAvailable online.
 J&J shares were down 0.5% Monday at $172.97 while Kenvue (KVUE) was down 2.6% at $23.12.
 Based on current prices, J&J owners should receive eight Kenvue shares for every J&J share.
 The exact percentage will be announced on Thursday.